HomeArticle

 Cover source | Unsplash (AI-assisted image expansion)

-The May Day holiday is over, but the "post-holiday syndrome" of office workers hasn't subsided.
+The May Day holiday is over, but the "post-holiday syndrome" of office workers has not subsided.

-Facing the never-ending messages in the work group and the endless revisions of PPTs, office worker Guoguo opened a mini-game called "I Fired My Boss" in the Lingguang APP while slacking off.
+Facing the never-ending messages in the work group and the endless PPT revisions, office worker Guoguo opened a mini-game called "I Fired My Boss" in the Lingguang APP while slacking off.

-The boss's favorite PUA phrases popped up on the screen: "You should trust my judgment" and "All the efforts you're making now are worth it."
-She clicked madly.
-Accompanied by the sound effect of gold coins falling, she experienced the thrill of beating up the boss and getting rich overnight in the cyber world.
+The boss's favorite PUA lines popped up on the screen: "You have to trust my judgment" and "All your current efforts will pay off."
+She clicked frantically.
+Accompanied by the sound of falling gold coins, she experienced the thrill of beating up the boss and getting rich overnight in the cyber world.

 "I Fired My Boss"

-The app that made Guoguo feel alive for a short time wasn't developed by a professional team.
-It was casually "crafted" in 30 seconds for free on the Lingguang APP by a netizen @Erxunlaoren who was also tortured by work.
+This app that made Guoguo "come alive" for a short time was not developed by a professional team.
+Instead, it was casually "crafted" in 30 seconds for free on the Lingguang APP by a netizen @Erxunlaoren who was also tortured by work.

-This generation of young people even calculate carefully when venting their emotions.
-Because emotional value is becoming a clearly priced business - a 69-yuan "healing blind box" may very likely turn out to be a dud; a 50-yuan "tree-hole listening service" for half an hour will probably only get you a "hug" emoji and perfunctory clichés from the customer service; a 298-yuan online tarot divination might make you spend another 399 yuan on a string of lucky crystals.
+This generation of young people even calculate carefully when it comes to venting their emotions.
+Because emotional value is becoming a clearly priced business - a 69-yuan "healing blind box" may very likely turn out to be a dud; a 50-yuan "listening service for your troubles" for half an hour will probably only get you a "hug" emoji and perfunctory platitudes from the customer service; a 298-yuan online tarot reading might even make you spend another 399 yuan to buy a string of lucky crystals.

-Netizen @Xianyudawang hit the nail on the head, "Things that are supposed to be free are inexplicably 'priced', and in the end, we have to 'pay a price' to get them back."
+Netizen @Xianyudawang hit the nail on the head: "Things that should be free are inexplicably 'priced', and in the end, we have to 'pay a price' to get them back."

-Moreover, what you buy with money may not bring you relaxation; it could be a "price gouging" trap.
+Moreover, what you buy with money may not bring you relaxation but could be a rip-off.

-So, some young people decided to jump out of the consumption trap.
+So, some young people have decided to break out of the consumption trap.
 Since asking for emotional support from the outside world is both expensive and perfunctory, they'd rather do it themselves.
-They turned to AI and began to precisely customize zero-cost emotional remedies for themselves and others.
+They turned to AI and started to precisely customize zero-cost emotional remedies for themselves and others.

 Real-life socializing is too expensive.
 It's better to "go crazy" with AI